pouria1337/NLP-Emotion-detection-from-text/README.md

 # NLP-Emotion-detection-from-text
 ## Overview
-This repository contains the implementation of an automatic model to extract emotions from English texts using Deep Learning.
-This project was developed as part of my Master's thesis and served as my final project for completing the Harvard CS50 course.
+This repository contains the implementation of an automatic model to extract emotions from English texts from 5470 memories using Deep Learning.
+This project was developed as part of my Master's thesis.

 ## Approach
 The model employs a combination of a deep learning language model and Information Retrieval methods.
 It was trained and tested on 5477 labeled memories out of the 7666 available in the ISEAR dataset, aiming to detect five distinct emotions.